btmxh/nrs-impl/.github/ISSUE_TEMPLATE/entry-ranking-request-template.md

 ---
 name: Entry ranking request template
-about: Some unrank entries should be ranked
+about: Some unranked entries should be ranked
 title: "[RANK] MAIN_TITLE"
 labels: rank
 assignees: ngoduyanh